CogStack/tika-service/README.md

 The following keys reside under `tika.processing` node:
 - `use-legacy-tika-processor-as-default` - whether to use the legacy Tika PDF parser (as used in CogStack Pipeline) for backward compatibility (default: `true`),
 - `fail-on-empty-files` - whether to fail the request and report an error when client provided an empty document (default: `false`),
-- `fail-on-non-document-types` - whether to fail the request and report an erorr when client provided a not supported and/or non-document content (default: `true`).
+- `fail-on-non-document-types` - whether to fail the request and report an error when client provided a not supported and/or non-document content (default: `true`).

 ### Tika parsers configuration
 The following keys reside under `tika.parsers` node.